atomisthq/docs/docs/index.md

 tool.
 For example, to integrate with GitHub and Travis CI, Atomist uses webhooks; to integrate with Slack it uses their native real-time messaging (RTM) API.
-For each platform Atomist integrates with, it asks for the minimal set of permissions required.
+For each platform Atomist integrates with, it requests the minimal set of permissions required.

 If you use a system or tool Atomist does not natively support, you can implement your own integrations.
 You can use whatever tools and